t-makaro/nb_pdf_template/README.md

 ---------|-------
 classic.tplx | For most accurate recreation of the default Jupyter Notebook Style. classicm.tplx **(Recommended)**| m for modified.
 Similar to classic.tplx, but in/out prompts are above cells instead of in the margin.
-Bonus left margins are smaller so code cells are wider. jupyter.tplx | Deprecated.
-Simply redirects to classic.tplx and will be removed in the future style_jupyter.tplx | DO NOT use this directly.
+Bonus left margins are smaller so code cells are wider. style_jupyter.tplx | DO NOT use this directly.
 Inherit from this template if you want to build your own.

 ## Todo